damdaepark/pymatcc/README.md

 # pymatcc
-Python Materials Conductivity Classifier (Pymatcc) is an open-source Python library engineered to rapidly assess the ionic conductivity potential of crystalline compounds based on their lattice structure.
-The library currently supports the materials containing Na (sodium) and .cif input file.
+Python Materials Conductivity Classifier (Pymatcc) is a classification framework developed to evaluate the ionic conductivity potential of solid-state electrolytes based on their lattice structures.
+The model currently allows the materials containing Na (sodium) given in .cif format.

 ## How it works
-For a queried compound, Pymatcc first evaluates its structural descriptors (e.g., orbital field matrix, valence orbital, ...) and encodes them into a feature vector.
-Based on this feature vector representation, the compound is classified into one of the material groups consisting of structurally similar materials.
-Pymatcc then investigates available ionic conductivity records of the materials within the group, and the potential of the compound is assessed.
-It uses a classifier trained through unsupervised clustering of the compounds from available open databases (e.g., Materials Project, ICSD, etc.), during which the material groups were also identified. <br/>
+For a given input material, Pymatcc first evaluates its structural descriptors (e.g., orbital field matrix, valence orbital, ...) and encodes them into a feature vector.
+Based on this feature vector representation, the material is classified into one of the groups made up of structurally similar compounds.
+Pymatcc then investigates available ionic conductivity records of the compounds within the group, and the potential of input material is assessed.
+The classifier was trained by unsupervised clustering of Na-ion solide-state electrolytes collected from open databases (e.g., Materials Project, ICSD, etc.) <br/>

 ## Requirements
+Pymatcc was developed using the libraries specified below. hdbscan==0.8.37 pacmap==0.7.3 pymatgen==2023.8.10 dscribe==2.1.1
+numpy==1.24.4
+pandas==2.0.3
+matplotlib==3.7.5
+colorcet==3.1.0
+matminer==0.9.0

+The package requirements are listed in requirements.txt file.
+Run the following command to install dependencies in your virtual environment:

+    $ pip install -r requirements.txt

 ## Setup
+Pymatcc currently does not support pip/conda installation.

 ## Usage
+Download the repository and run pymatcc python pymatcc.py -f CIF_FILE_DIRECTORY

 ## Data
 Materials Project dataset (ver.
 2022.10.28) was used for training the classifier.